Organize Your Time With The Building Blocks of Productivity

 These might include requests for help from a colleague, quick answers to questions,

-filling out forms, and other project components that did not fit into your major
+filling out forms, and other project components that did not fit into your major blocks,

-blocks, but that you still have time to work on.
+but that you still have time to work on.

 Structuring each day starts with locating a space for that large block, followed by

 several medium blocks of grouped activities.
 Small blocks are then added.
-If you
+If you do

-without handling your priorities.
+handling your priorities.

 Why spend extra hours in the evenings on work that you could have fit into the day